-In 1996 an extraordinary group of financial and philanthropic institutions came together to form the Neighborhood Opportunities Fund (NOF) to provide support for New York’s Community Development Corporations.
-Over the course of nearly 20 years, NOF’s two-dozen corporate and foundation donors invested a total of $25 million, funding 34 organizations in consecutive four-year cycles to strengthen their capacity to rebuild underserved communities and increase the supply of affordable housing.
+In 1996 an extraordinary group of financial and philanthropic institutions came together to form the Neighborhood 2000 Fund to provide support for New York’s Community Development Corporations.
+This collaborative of corporate and foundation donors has stayed together for over two decades, operating as the Neighborhood Opportunities Fund (NOF) starting in 2000 and relaunching as the Change Capital Fund in 2014.

 - Cypress Hills Local Development Corporation